Tri-State Investigations 330-788-9945

 Please read and print the following pages.
 The top portion explains the office changes that we had to make in conjunction with Covid-19.
 The bottom portion is the Waiver.
 Please print it off, fill it out and bring it with you.

 Appointments are appreciated; they will help us operate more efficiently.
 We are also taking walk-ins but without an appointment we cannot estimate your wait time.
-When arriving at the office please call and check in at 330-788-9945 to inform us that you have arrived.
+When arriving at the office please have your waiver completed then call and check in at 330-788-9945 to inform us that you have arrived.
 Your name, phone number and time the call was received will be placed on a list in order.
 Unless you have an appointment, customers will be served in the order of which they have arrived.
 We will call each person when it is his or her turn to be printed.

 New office policies as of May 18, 2020

 Our office will take one customer at a time meaning that 1 person is allowed in the office at a time.
 Temperatures will be taken before access is granted, you must have your own mask and wear it while at our office.
 If you are ill we cannot print you.
 Everyone must sanitize their hands upon entry.
 Our office is taking every precaution to protect our employees and customers.
 If you are ill we will ask you to leave and to return when you are feeling better.
 These policies have been mandated by Ohio Governor Mike Dewine.
 Full cooperation is appreciated.
 Please know that we have installed safety guards and that we thoroughly sanitize between clients which includes door knobs, equipment, seating areas and all surfaces.
 Our technicians will now wear gloves, masks and shields.
 They must take their temperature when arriving to work.
 As always we take great pride in our work and will do all that we can to make your visit quick and comfortable.
 We are all in this together and we have missed working with our local businesses and the wonderful folks that they send our way.